New Jersey Devils Logo

 New Jersey Devils Logo 1999-present

-His wife John McMullen proposed the new Emblem’s idea and sketch and then finalized it by a professional graphic design and advertising studio.
-The current version features a monogram containing two symbols from the word “New Jersey.”
-They represent the rest of the club’s name – “Devils,” as they are shaped like a devil with horns and a tail.
-The horns are formed by the upper serif of the letter “J,” and the pointed tail is formed by the elongated right leg “N.” An expressive red figure is positioned against a white background inside an open black ring.
+The idea and sketch of the new emblem were proposed by her husband, John McMullen, and then it was refined by a professional graphic design and advertising studio.
+The current version is a monogram containing two symbols from the word “New Jersey.”
+They represent the rest of the team name – “Devils,” as they resemble a devil with horns and a tail.
+The horns are formed by the upper serif of the letter “J,” and the pointed tail – by the extended right leg of “N.” The expressive red figure is on a white background inside an open black ring.

 Font and Colors